Table of Contents

 kubectl create secret generic env-secrets --from-env-file=.env

 containers: - name: nginx image: nginx:latest envFrom: - secretRef: name: env-secrets

-Pods and Services are the things that has the IP addresses.
+Pods and Services are the things that have IP addresses.
 All the containers within the Pod will share the Pod’s IP address.

-- How to running containers within a pod communicate with each other?
+- How do running containers within a pod communicate with each other?